pulsar-edit/pulsar-edit.github.io/docs/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.md

 From there we started filtering all of the licenses as we read through them, by properly written [SPDX License IDs](https://spdx.org/licenses/).
 Being able to outright exclude results that contained `MIT` or `mit` and variations for all the other licenses listed in the above link for anything that allowed redistribution.

-Doing this was able to reduce or unique license variations to `116` licenses.
+Doing this I was able to reduce or unique license variations to `116` licenses.
 But then came the time for the more obscure ones listed.
 For example we had a lot that simply said `GNU AGPL`, `EPL`, `GNU LGPGL`, or `Apache`.
 But those licenses all had multiple versions, and with no version specified we had to read through the terms of every single version to determine if any of them prohibited re-distribution, since if any single version did, then we had to remove the package.

 And let me tell you, as someone unfamiliar with legalese, reading through the terms of these obscure licenses that had no easy breakdown on [tl;drLegal](https://tldrlegal.com/) it wasn't easy reading material.
 For example, it meant decoding lines like this from the ['Apple Public Source License 2.0'](https://opensource.apple.com/apsl/):